 IST 150 Project Mgt.
-Essentials for IT Professionals 3 cr.
+Essentials for IT Professionals Lec.
+3 Lab.
+0 Cr.
+3

 This course is the study of integrated project management for computer technology professionals with emphasis on the methods & software used by IT professionals, including task lists, Gantt charts, discussion of critical path statistical resource management, scheduling, budgeting, and economic factors.
+Prerequisite: CPT 101 or CPT 170, RDG 100, MAT 105, ENG 100.